 The Mexican Bean Beetles primarily eat the leaves of legumes.
 Leaves eaten by these beetles typically have a lacy appearance because the beetles only eat the underside.

-You can find more information about Mexican Bean Beetles on their iNaturalist Species Account and Bug Guide info page.
+You can find more information about Mexican Bean Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Mexican Bean Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Mexican Bean Beetles have been seen in Vermont.